MJousse/R_Workshop_Intro_to_R/README.md

 #### Multi-tool workshops
 Some workshops will require the usage of the command-line and R or python for further processing as part of a pipeline (i.e PRS and omics workshops).
 If possible, run shell commands inside the python/R notebooks; if not, provide a clear pipeline structure, i.e. as a notebook, so participants can follow each step.

-> Each workshop will have its own needs, so these are only broad recommendations.
-Consider the organization of the code and legibility as a must.
-If possible avoid expaining on top a sh/py/r scripts without annotations/clear documentation and use notebooks with separated blocks.